 - Alternatively, you may park in the neighborhood and walk your child to and from the school entrance.
 There is parking in the neighborhood across Packard Road (Ember Way) with a walkway to the intersection of Packard and Stone School.
 See the Parking page for more information.

 - Please do not park at Pathways to Success across the street during school hours.
 Your vehicle may be towed.

 - You will be the assist parent roughly every 5–7 classes depending on your class size.
 This would be roughly every three weeks in the 3’s and 3/4’s which meet twice a week and every two weeks in the 4’s which meet three times a week.

-- In order to help keep our tuition low, we ask parents to do as much as possible so that we do not need to pay for services.
+- In order to help keep our tuition low, we ask parents to help with school maintenance and day-to-day operations as much as possible so that we do not need to pay for services.

 - Each family will have a school job.
-Jobs vary from board positions to school librarian, seamstress, laundry, and many more.
+Jobs vary in duties, from Board positions, to Equipment and Supply Purchaser, Website Maintenance, Substitute Teacher, and many more.

 - Each family will be expected to do one weekend cleanup of the school’s interior and one major seasonal work day per year.

 - There are two required all-school general meetings, which a member of every family must attend (fall and spring).